PeterMarshall29/book1/_sources/jupyternotebooks/introduction_to_functions.md

 Function parameters may be given default values.
 If a call to the function does not provide a value for a parameter, then the default value is used, otherwise the passed in value is given preference.

-Default parameters must appear at the end of the parameter list, because once a parameter has a default value, all following parameters must also have default values.
+Default parameters must appear at the end of the parameter list, because once a parameter has a default value, all following parameters must also have default values i.e. if 5 parameters are required, you can stop passing in values at any point, but not restart - if the program passes 3 values to the function, they must be the first 3 and the last 2 must have default values, the compiler cannot deduce any other patterns of arguments.

 If there is a separate function declaration - it must contain the default values.
-The default values are only required in a definition, if there is no declaration.
+The default values are only required in a definition, when there is no separate declaration.

 `````{code_example-start}
 :label: exampleu4